realdeeep/llm_projects/sequential_chain_recommendation/README.md

 # Career Book Recommendation App

 ## Overview
-This project uses the power of OpenAI's language model to provide personalized career book recommendations.
+This project uses OpenAI's language model to provide personalized career book recommendations.
 By inputting a career goal, users receive a book recommendation and a brief summary of the book.
 The project uses Langchain for chaining LLMs (Language Models) and Streamlit for building the web interface.

 ## Features
 - **Career Book Recommendation:** Based on your career goal, get a book suggestion to help you grow in your field.